Dehghanni/Teofl/Speaking.md

 **Speaking Task 2 common phrases:**

-Write down the Change right after you read it
+Write down the Change right after you read it.

-Write down two reasons after reading them all
+Write down two reasons (gerunds) after reading them all.

 Don&#39;t panic.
-In preparing time; complete your notes, circle important parts.
+In preparing time; complete your notes, **circle** important parts.

 According to the announcement, the university is going to adopt a new policy

 According to the letter the university has been asked to …

-The man/woman agrees with the idea up to a point/ agrees in principle but …
+The man/woman agrees with the idea up to a point/ agrees in principle but …(be genius)

 The man/woman disagrees